If you've blocked our ad, please consider unblocking it.

 Some graphical effects are a bit wrong in the game.
 For instance, if you press Start on the title screen, the back of the screen becomes really dark, except for the main menu.

 By default, most things are invisible and behave a bit wrong.
 You have to access the in-game debug menu, and enable "Game-Mode", in order to get stuff to show mostly right.
 Even still, only one Pikmin will really appear correctly, while the rest will just randomly flicker on the ground.
-You can see them and their erratic placement if you hold the A key.
+You can see them if you hold the A key or enable Kando Debug from the Kando Options.

 On the menus, you can navigate around just like in the actual game, but you can also pull out some extra debugging menus to access more options, with Tab.
 In-game, you have the regular game controls, except quite a few things are wonky (e.g. Olimar's health always appears as 0).
 You also get a lot of debugging features in-game by pressing the Z key.
 No audio plays at any point in the game.